There are many

 This 65+ Navy veteran is a proud, loud, Catholic Italian.
 He loves company and keeping busy.
 He has beginning stages of Alzheimer’s and goes to an adult day program.
 A friendly visitor would give him additional socialization and allow his caregiver some respite.
 A male volunteer is most suitable for this match.
 He likes to work on his Mustang, feed the birds, Nascar, and model trains.
 There are two cats in the home.

 A woman in her 40’s who lives with a companion who cannot drive, would appreciate some help with grocery shopping and errands.
 She has diabetes, asthma, bipolar disorder, and uses a walker.
 Her trailer is in fairly decent condition, but not particularly clean.
 Her interests include walking the dogs when she is able (four friendly ones), crocheting, Nascar, and the Highland games.
 She is a smoker and has no preference of a male or female volunteer.

 This 60 year old legally blind woman is seeking a volunteer to pick up her grocery list and shop for her at Market Basket every three weeks.
 She is very specific with her brands and her list.
 She has no preference of gender.

 This gentleman is 65 years old and his disability is caused by a rare neurodegenerative disease.
 He is wheelchair-bound and no longer driving.
 His wife works full-time.
-He is alone all day and gets depressed and frustrated that he can't do the things he used to do.
-He would like a male volunteer to come and visit, perhaps play cards, or just get out of the house.
-He enjoys adult coloring books and loves old cars.
-He used to own a painting business.
+He is alone all day and gets depressed and frustrated that he can't do the things he used to enjoy.
+He would like a male volunteer to come and visit, perhaps, play cards or cribbage, or just get out of the house.
+He enjoys adult coloring books, loves old cars, flea markets, and casinos.
+He used to own a painting business and refinished old furniture as hobby.
 They have 4 big dogs that are friendly.